This recipe combines two favorite breakfast foods - sweet potatoes and hash browns - to make a new breakfast staple: Crispy Sweet Potato Hash Browns!

 - Add a bit more olive oil onto the skillet.

 Doing this not only gives you the nicer presentation at the end, but also helps it crisp evenly.
+That way you'll end up with the perfect hash brown texture.

 By getting it to crisp just right, this sweet potatoes breakfast is more or less a sweet potato rosti (a Swiss potato fritter).
 Whether you choose to call this sweet potato hash browns or sweet potato rosti, it's a delicious crispy sweet potato breakfast!